Survey of Low-Resource Machine Translation: Data Sources

 Obtaining more training data is important, but we should not forget the role of standardised and reliable test sets in improving performance on low-resource translation.
 Important contributions have come from shared tasks, such as those organised by the WMT Conference on Machine Translation \citep{bojar-EtAl:2018:WMT1, barrault-etal-2019-findings, barrault-EtAl:2020:WMT1, fraser-2020-findings}, the Workshop on Asian Translation \citep{nakazawa-etal-2018-overview, nakazawa-etal-2019-overview, nakazawa-etal-2020-overview} and the Workshop on Technologies for MT of Low Resource Languages (LoResMT) \citep{ws-2019-technologies,ojha-etal-2020-findings}.

-In addition to the shared task test sets, the FLORES-101 benchmark \citep{flores101} covers a large number of low-resource languages with multi-parallel test sets, vastly expanding on the original FLORES release \citep{guzman-etal-2019-flores}.
+The test sets in these shared tasks are very useful, but inevitably only cover a small selection of low-resource languages, and usually English is one of the languages in the pair; non-English language pairs are poorly covered.
+A recent initiative towards rectifying this situation is the FLORES-101 benchmark \citep{flores101}, which covers a large number of low-resource languages with multi-parallel test sets, vastly expanding on the original FLORES release \citep{guzman-etal-2019-flores}.
+Since FLORES-101 consists of the same set of English sentences, translated into 100 other languages, it can also be used for testing translation between non-English pairs.
+It has the limitation that, for non-English pairs, the two sides are ``translationese'', and not mutual translations of each other, but there is currently no other data set with the coverage of FLORES-101.

 We summarise the data sets described in this section in Table~\ref{tab:corpora}.